thomaspernet/DataAnalysisPy/README.md

 The graph plots the relative association between the rows and the columns using the rows as reference.
-In our example, year is the row and Industry is the columns.
-A closer angle from the origin between the row variable and the column indicates a relative association.
+In our example, `year` is the row and `Industry` is the columns.
+A closer angle from the origin between the row variable and the column indicates a relative positive association.
 By analogy, an angle close to 180 degrees indicates a relative negative association.
 An angle of 90 degrees indicates no association.

-For instance, year 2007 has relatively more observations relative to Medicine industries and no association at all with Culture, Education and Sport Activity.
+For instance, the year 2007 has relatively more observations relative to Medicine industries and no association at all with Culture, Education and Sport Activity.